 Does Knowing I Am Autistic Change Anything?

-Knowing I’m autistic has also helped me find what I’m passionate about as an SLP.
-To be honest, after grad school, I never liked any of my jobs.
+Knowing I’m autistic has also helped me redefine my SLP career.
+After grad school, I never liked any of my jobs.
+I found it difficult to manage the social demands, overwhelming workloads, and overstimulating environments of various work settings.
 In grad school, I loved aphasia and literacy, but the average SLP job requires you to be a “jack of all trades.”
-This doesn’t fit my autistic neurology.
+This doesn’t fit my interest-driven, autistic neurology.
 It was overwhelming needing to know something about so many different areas of the field, and I was incredibly uninterested in some of those areas (i.e. articulation therapy).
 I want to know a lot about and be really great at a few specific things (special interests).
-I love aphasia, developmental language impairment, literacy, and now autism.
-My practice exclusively serves these populations, at least for now.
-Now I can be the SLP I want to be.
-I’m so passionate about changing the current doom and gloom narrative surrounding autism and empowering autistic children and their families.
+I love aphasia, developmental language, literacy, and autism, and now my practice exclusively serves these populations.

 My Husband’s Reaction